fourstepper/robinopletal.com/src/routes/what-else/+page.md

 # Not ready yet!

-This page will work as a collection of URLs either on this site or on the internet.
+This page will work as a collection of (hopefully _cool_ ) URLs either on this site or on the internet.

 ### FAQ